gambitproject/gambit/doc/pyapi.rst

       Returns a :py:class:`gambit.GameActions` collection object
       representing the actions defined in the game.

+      :raises: :py:class:`gambit.UndefinedOperationError` if the game does not have a tree representation.

    .. py:attribute:: infosets

       Returns a :py:class:`gambit.GameInfosets` collection object
       representing the information sets defined in the game.

+      :raises: :py:class:`gambit.UndefinedOperationError` if the game does not have a tree representation.

    .. py:attribute:: players